paul-norman/go-template-manager/README.md

 Package `templateManager` simplifies the use of Go's standard library `text/template` for use with HTML templates.

 It automates the process of choosing which files to group together for parsing (creating bundles), and builds a store of each entry template file complete with all of its dependencies.
+It also allows simple variables to be globally defined in the templates themselves.

 ## Contents